You get two sealers for the price of one and automatic action; "cream of the crop" according to our cooking expert.

 Although pricey, it provides a lot of convenient features and an impressive warranty for the cost.

 Model is 50% smaller than standard models and more compact for storage.
 Intuitive operation.
 Alignment guide eliminates wasted bags.
 Machine can use 8-inch vacuum seal bags, quart and pint bags, zipper bags, and more.
-Reliable design that is fairly beginner-friendly as well as affordable.
+Reliable design that is fairly beginner-friendly.

 No mode for moist sealing, so liquids can cause closure issues.
 Questionable longevity.